nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * If the last argument is not an integer, it will be interpreted as a `CATEGORY` (e.g., `filter gender called` will be interpreted as `filter called`)

-* If more than one category is entered, the last category will be interpreted as the `CATEGORY` (e.g., `filter gender called 3` will be interpreted as `filter called 3`)
+* If you enter more than one category, the last category will be interpreted as the `CATEGORY` (e.g., `filter gender called 3` will be interpreted as `filter called 3`)

 * If only one argument is given, it will be interpreted as a `CATEGORY`